 Export Loan Program

 The Export Loan Program is provided to assist U.S. exporters.
 This program is designed specifically to help exporters expand or develop their businesses.
 Loan funds can be used to enhance a company’s export development.
-Any business that can demostrate that loan funds will aid in export activity and has been in operation for at least twelve months is eligible for the Export Loan Program.
+Any business that can demonstrate that loan funds will aid in export activity and has been in operation for at least twelve months is eligible for the Export Loan Program.

 The Small/Rural Lender Advantage (S/RLA)

-The Small/Rural Lender Advantage is designed to suit the needs of small community or rural based lenders by making the loan application process and procedures simpler and more convenient.
+The Small/Rural Lender Advantage is designed to suit the needs of small community or rural-based lenders by making the loan application process and procedures simpler and more convenient.
 It is meant to promote economic development for small communities especially those with challenges like high unemployment and economic dislocation.

-Microloan Programs offer small, short term loans to small businesses and to specific non-for-profit child care centers.
-These loans can be used for needs such as inventory and supplies, machinery and equipment, furniture and fixtures and for working capital.
+Microloan Programs offer small, short term loans to small businesses and to specific non-for-profit childcare centers.
+These loans can be used for needs such as inventory and supplies, machinery and equipment, furniture and fixtures and working capital.
 Each lender is required to provide businesses with technical assistance and training to borrowers.
 Borrowers may be required to undergo specific training or planning requirements before being approved for microloan financing.
 The average microloan is 13,000, but the maximum a loan can be taken out for is 50,000.
 It can not be used for existing debt or real estate.

 CDC/504 Loan Program

-The CDC/504 Loan Program is a powerful economic loan program that can assist small businesses with another avenue for businesses financing while encouraging job creation and business growth.
-This loan program provides small businesses with long term fixed rate financing to acquire fixed assets for modernization and expansion.
+The CDC/504 Loan Program is a powerful economic loan program that can assist small businesses with another avenue for business financing while encouraging job creation and business growth.
+This loan program provides small businesses with long term fixed-rate financing to acquire fixed assets for modernization and expansion.
 504 loans are available through Certified Development Companies (CDC) CDCs are nonprofit corporations that promote economic development within communities.
 504 loans can be for up to 1,000,000 and can be used for soft costs, land, building purchases, renovations or to purchase furniture and equipment.
 504 loans are beneficial to businesses because they offer 90 percent financing, fixed rates and no balloon payments (only on the 40% by the CDC at a fixed rate, slightly above prime).